-On First Looking into Chapman’s Homer is a very famous sonnet written by the celebrated romantic poet John Kets.
+On First Looking into Chapman’s Homer is a very famous sonnet written by the celebrated romantic poet John Keats.
 It was composed in October 1816 by the poet and the inspiration for the poem came to Keats when he studied Homer’s epics which were translated by a renowned Elizabethan literary figure known for his plays and poems and for being a scholar.
 Ironically, this scholar’s fame rests widely upon his mention by Keats in his sonnet On First Looking into Chapman’s Homer!
-In this article, I will try to simplify the poem with summary and analysis and also the extra information which might be useful for students and their teachers.
+In this article, I will try to simplify the poem with a summary and analysis and also the extra information which might be useful for students and their teachers.
 Let’s do it then!

 Lines: 1 to 4:

 “Much have I travell’d in the realms of gold,